interdiscipline/yassss/README.md

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`

-Tweak the `.circleci/config.yml` file to observe the branches you wish to deploy on.
-By default it deploys to Production when commits are made to `production` and to Staging when commits are made to either `staging` or `master`.
+Tweak the `.circleci/config.yml` file to observe the branch(es) you wish to deploy on.
+By default it deploys to Production when commits are made to `production` and to Staging when commits are made to either `staging` or `main`.

-All builds run [HTML Proofer](https://github.com/gjtorikian/html-proofer) in addition to js/sass linting.
-You may need to disable it (comment it out in `.circleci/config.yml`) on your first deploy(s) until the site is up and running publicly.
+All builds run [HTML Proofer](https://github.com/gjtorikian/html-proofer) in addition to js/sass linting. **You may need to disable it** (comment it out in `.circleci/config.yml`) on your _first deploy(s)_ until the site is up and running publicly because it will check internal links on your site in addition to links to external sites.

 If you are new to static hosting on [AWS](http://aws.amazon.com), Dustin Curtis has a [great guide](https://dcurt.is/how-to-host-a-static-website-on-aws-with-https) that should get you pretty far.